nens/threedi-docs/source/d_qgis_plugin.rst

 Since March 4th 2019, the Modeller Interface is available for QGIS stable releases (3.4 and 3.10).
 For 3Di results before this date an older version of the plugin will remain available for QGIS 2.18.
 As a user you can choose to either:

-- Install the `Modeller Interface <https://docs.3di.live/modeller-interface-downloads/3DiModellerInterface-OSGeo4W-3.10.9-1-Setup-x86_64.exe>`_  or
+- Install the `Modeller Interface <https://docs.3di.live/modeller-interface-downloads/3DiModellerInterface-OSGeo4W-3.16.3-1-Setup-x86_64.exe>`_  or
 - Install QGIS, and install the 3Di toolbox as a QGIS plugin

+Older versions of the Modeller Interface are found in the 'archive <https://docs.3di.live/modeller-interface-downloads/>`_.

 For more information on installing the plugin see `3Di Toolbox plug-in <https://github.com/nens/threedi-qgis-plugin/wiki>`_.
 For more information on viewing and editing 3Di models in QGIS see :ref:`adjust_model`.
 The section below explains the use of various options of the modeller interface.
 More subjects will be added regularly.